 Regular mouth jars are more suited to juices, and sauces - things that pour out easily.
 Regular mouth pints are smaller around, so you can fit more of them in your canner at one time.

-Most gallon and half gallon jars are wide mouth, and most half pints are regular mouth.
+Most half gallon jars are wide mouth, and most half pints are regular mouth.

 Food that you will consume in one sitting should be canned in jars that will give you one meals worth.
 For my family, a pint jar is the right size.
 If your family is bigger you might want to use the quart size though.